 Case 3.
 Skeletal muscle tissue from a bovine heifer of unknown age collected at necropsy.
 No clinical history was available.

 Case 4.
 Muscle tissue from a 3.5-year-old captive-bred female Panamanian golden frog housed at the Maryland Zoo in Baltimore.
 The frog presented with signs of weight loss, skin discoloration and pelvic limb tetany.

 Case 5.
 Skeletal muscle tissue collected at necropsy from an 8-day-old Quarter horse filly with a one-day history of weakness that progressed to recumbency during hospitalization.

 Case 6.
 Muscle tissue obtained at necropsy from a 1-month-old Gypsy Vanner/Saddlebred cross foal.
 The foal was found dead approximately 2 hours after the initial observation of lethargy and rapid breathing.

 Case 7.
-Muscle tissue from a 3-month-old genetically engineered mutation in a mouse model of sialidosis.
+Muscle tissue from a 3-month-old genetically engineered mutation in a mouse model.
 Small stature and progressive gait abnormalities were present.